Retrenched or made redundant

 Payments & services

 If you’ve taken a redundancy or leave payment from your employer, we can provide you with support while you look for another job.

 Termination or redundancy payments are designed to provide you with enough money to cover the cost of living for a period of time after you leave work.

 There may be a waiting period before you can get an income support payment from Centrelink.
 This period is usually the length of time the termination covers.

-Before you take any action with your redundancy payment, make sure you check the terms of your redundancy package, including the period of time the payment is supposed to cover.
+Make sure you check the terms of your termination package, including the period of time the payment is intended to cover.